 Your resume is your advertisement.
 Applying for a job is like pitching your worth as an employee to a buyer, who in this case is your prospective employer.
-Do not take your only form advertisement for granted.
+Do not take your only form of advertisement for granted.
 A well-presented resume with substance will go along way for you and your career as a professional.
 Follow these tips and land that dream job of yours!

 Get the Employer Hooked!